alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 restrict(supplies, sid: 'S1')
 ```

+Database viewpoints are currently read-only in Alf.
+I intentionnally left the
+question of database updates aside in this blog post.
+Alf comes only with a
+very experimental interface for updates (cfr.
+[Alf in Ruby](#/doc/alf-in-ruby))
+but a lot of work is still needed in this area.

 ### Reconciling heterogeneous type systems

 As already suggested, abstracting from SQL is challenging for the implementer.